dmaterowski/LearnAI-Bootcamp/lab01.1-computer_vision/0_README.md

-# Simplifying Cognitive Services App Development using Portable Class Libraries
+# Simplifying Cognitive Services App Development

 This hands-on lab guides you through creating an intelligent console application from end-to-end using Cognitive Services (specifically the Computer Vision API).
-We use the ImageProcessing portable class library (PCL), discussing its contents and how to use it in your own applications.
+We use the ImageProcessing library, discussing its contents and how to use it in your own applications.

 ## Objectives